mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 The Layouts section in the :ref:`backend` of an application gives an overview of the regions (layout sections) of the application.
 In those regions, the elements of the application are listed.
 An overview of all elements is available under :ref:`elements`.

-.. note:: Different templates can have different regions: In the demo applications you can see two different region layouts.
+.. note:: Different templates can have different regions: In the demo applications we use the same region layouts.
 Not every element can be used in every region.
 Mapbender cares about that.

 Layout of the Fullscreen template:

-* Top toolbar (region for Buttons, Links, HTML,...)
+* **Top toolbar** - region for Buttons, Links, HTML,...
-* Sidepane (region for Layertree, Legend, Search, Print, HTML,...)
+* **Sidepane** - region for Layertree, Legend, Search, Print, HTML,...
-* Map area (region for Map, Scalebar,...)
+* **Map area** - region for Map, Scalebar,...
-* Footer (region for Copyright, Activity Indicator, Scale select,...)

-Layout of the Mobile template:

-* Footer (region for Copyright, Activity Indicator, Scale select,...)
+* **Footer** - region for Copyright, Activity Indicator, Scale select,...
-* Map area (region for Map, Scalebar,...)
-* MobilePane (region for dialogs like Layertree, Legend, BaseSourceSwicther, FeatureInfo,...)

 The |mapbender-button-add| button located at the top right of each region allows adding elements.
 After pressing the button, a dialog will open, which allows for the selection of an element and its subsequent configuration.

 All elements in an application can be moved between regions using drag and drop.

-The regions themselves can be configured using the |mapbender-button-edit| button at right.
-There is no configuration option for region Map area and MobilePane.
+The regions themselves can be configured using the |mapbender-button-edit| button in the top right corner of each region.

 The regions Top toolbar and Footer provide the following configuration options: